liveswitch/liveswitch-hammer/README.md

 The LiveSwitch Hammer CLI lets you run specific automated tests against a LiveSwitch deployment.

+Requires .NET Core 3.1 or newer.
+Requires LiveSwitch Server 1.11.1 or newer.

 ## Building

 Use `dotnet publish` to create a single, self-contained file for a specific platform/architecture: